avinlg/infoprompt/README.md

 bash uninstall-bash-prompt.sh
 ```

+## Prompt status fields
+The prompt shows concise git and workspace status fields.
+Their meanings:

+- `ut:<n>` : number of untracked files (not added to git)
+- `st:<n>` : number of staged (indexed) changes ready to commit
+- `m:<n>`  : number of modified (tracked) files with unstaged changes
+- `🟢` / `🔴`: repository clean or dirty (uncommitted changes)
+- `⚔️ MERGE CONFLICT`: shows when unmerged conflict markers exist

+These are designed to be lightweight and computed with standard git commands so the prompt remains responsive.

+## Troubleshooting
+- If the prompt shows no git info, ensure `git` is installed and you're inside a git repository.
+- If colors look wrong, make sure your terminal supports ANSI colors (most modern terminals do).

+## Contributing
+- Open issues or pull requests on GitHub: https://github.com/avinlg/infoprompt
+- Please keep changes small and test in a local terminal.

 ## Can this be installed via apt?
 No, this is not an apt package. `apt` is for system-wide packages managed by your Linux distribution.
 To distribute via `apt`, you would need to package it as a `.deb` file, host it in a repository, and follow Debian/Ubuntu packaging guidelines.
 For most users, the provided install script is the simplest and safest way.